-But, on the way a woman with an incurable disease, in desperate need of medical attention, stealthily and cautiously approached the Lord Jesus Christ.
+But, on the way, a woman with an incurable disease, in desperate need of medical attention, stealthily and cautiously approached the Lord Jesus Christ.
 She reached out and touched His garment and was immediately made whole.
 He stopped in His tracks.
 He was aware that the power of life had gone out.
-He looked around searching the faces in the crowd to identify the person of faith who had been healed.
-The woman came forward and He comforted her.
+He searched the faces in the crowd to identify the person of faith who had been healed.
+The woman came forward, and He comforted her.

 How much time elapsed?
-Mark does not tell us.
+Mark did not tell us.
 But now bad news arrived.
 The word reached them that it was “too late.”
 The little girl had already died.
-The Lord Jesus did not flinch, He proceeded on to the home of Jairus.
+The Lord Jesus did not flinch.
+He proceeded on to the home of Jairus.

 Jairus must have been heartbroken.
 Yet the Lord Jesus Christ did not comfort Jairus when the news of his daughter’s death came.
 He challenged him to faith instead.
-Regardless of our circumstances, God always urges us on to faith and away from fear (Barclay).
+Regardless of our circumstances, the Father always urges us on to faith and away from fear (Barclay).